 What is a venogram?

 A venogram is a test that lets your healthcare provider see the veins in your body, especially in your legs.
 A special dye is injected that can be seen on an X-ray.
-The dye lets your healthcare provider see your veins and how healthy they are.
+The dye lets your healthcare provider check the health of your veins.

 A venogram is used to diagnose deep vein thrombosis (DVT) or other abnormalities of your veins.
 This test can also help your healthcare provider diagnose other health problems.